1944 United States presidential election in New Hampshire

 The 1944 United States presidential election in New Hampshire took place on November 7, as part of the 1944 United States presidential election.
 State voters chose four electors to the Electoral College, which selected the president and vice president.

 New Hampshire was won by the Democratic candidate, incumbent President Franklin D. Roosevelt, who won the state over New York governor Thomas E. Dewey by a narrow margin of 4.24%.
 A Democrat would not carry New Hampshire again in a presidential election until 1964.
+This also marks the last time New Hampshire was carried by a different candidate from neigboring Vermont until 2000.